Poincar\'{e}-Bendixson Limit Sets in Multi-Agent Learning: Preliminaries

-Firstly, we prove the following lemma on monotonicity and smoothness of the choice map, when a player has exactly two strategies at disposal (i.e. for $\mathcal{X}_i=[0,1]$), which will be used later in our other proofs.
+As previously hinted, for equation~\eqref{vf} to be well-posed, we need to enforce certain conditions on the regularizer.
+The following lemma determines desirable properties of monotonicity and smoothness of the choice map, when a player has exactly two strategies at disposal (so $\mathcal{X}_i=[0,1]$).

-\begin{lemma} Assume that the regularizer $h_i$ satisfies the following conditions: \begin{enumerate} \item $h_i \in C^2( (0,1)) \cap C^0([0,1])$ (\emph{smoothness}), \item $h_i'(x) \to -\infty$ as $x \to 0$ and $h_i'(x) \to \infty$ as $x \to 1$ (\emph{steepness}), \item $h_i''(x) > 0$ for $x \in (0,1)$ (\emph{strict convexivity}). \end{enumerate} Then $Q_i \in C^1(\mathbb{R})$ and $Q_i'(z_i)>0$. \end{lemma}
+\begin{lemma} Assume that the regularizer $h_i$ satisfies the following conditions: \begin{enumerate} \item $h_i \in C^2( (0,1)) \cap C^0([0,1])$ (\emph{smoothness}), \item $h_i'(x_i) \to -\infty$ as $x_i \to 0$ and $h_i'(x_i) \to \infty$ as $x_i \to 1$ (\emph{steepness}), \item $h_i''(x_i) > 0$ for $x \in (0,1)$ (\emph{strict convexivity}). \end{enumerate} Then $\hat{Q}_i \in C^1(\mathbb{R})$ and $\hat{Q}_i'(z_i)>0$. \end{lemma}

 \begin{proof} For a given $z_i$, $\hat{Q}_i(z_i)$ is defined as the maximizer of $\langle (z_i,0), (x_i, 1-x_i) \rangle - h_i(x_i)$ over $x_i \in [0,1]$.
 We have